Raised Garden Beds: Why You Should Have Them and How to Build Them

 Material Selection: A Critical First Step

-Choose a material that resonates with your garden’s style and your personal ethics.
+As we have discussed, choose a material that resonates with your garden’s style and your personal ethics.
 Whether it’s the natural resilience of cedar, the industrial chic of galvanized steel, or the enduring charm of brick, the material you select lays the groundwork for your garden’s success and aesthetic.

 You can also look to repurpose household items as a raised garden shed.
 You can create imaginative garden features by upcycling enamel baths, fridges, filing cabinets and other old metal items into raised garden beds.